-24. TIRE AND TIRE LIMITATION DURING THE EVENT
+24. TIRE USAGE DURING THE EVENT

 - 24.1 Hankook is the official tire of the Championship.
-The requisite tires are: - a) Front tire (dry) Ventus F200 180/550R13, C92 compound Front tire (wet) Ventus Z206 180/550R13, W52 compound - b) Rear tire (dry) Ventus F200 240/570R13, C92 compound Rear tire (wet) Ventus Z207 240/570R13, W52 compound - 24.2 Tires must be purchased from the following supplier:

-Hankook Motorsports 10808 FM 1625 Austin, TX 78747 F3f4@hankookmotorsports.com 305-809-0356

-Only the dry-weather tires which have been provided at the Event by the appointed supplier and declared by the team may be used for qualifying and race sessions during the Event.
+The requisite tires are: - a) Front tire (dry) Ventus F200 180/550R13, C92 compound Front tire (wet) - Ventus Z206 180/550R13, W52 compound - b) Rear tire (dry) Ventus F200 240/570R13, C92 compound Rear tire (wet) - Ventus Z207 240/570R13, W52 compound - 24.2 Tires must be purchased from the following supplier: Hankook Motorsports 10808 FM 1625 Austin, TX 78747 F3f4@hankookmotorsports.com 305-809-0356 - 24.3 Only the dry-weather tires which have been provided at the Event by the appointed supplier and declared by the team may be used for qualifying and race sessions during the Event.

-Competitors may transport wet-weather tires from one Event to another provided they were allocated to them by the appointed supplier at a previous Event of the Championship.
+Competitors may transport wet-weather tires from one Event to another provided they were allocated to them by the appointed supplier.-

-Any modification or treatment including cutting, grooving, the application of water, solvents or softeners, or the use of heat retaining (and/or cooling) devices is prohibited.
+24.4 Any modification or treatment including cutting, grooving, the application of water, solvents or softeners, or the use of heat retaining (and/or cooling) devices is prohibited.
 This applies to both wet-weather and dry-weather tires.

-In order to ensure that tires have not been treated or modified samples may be taken from the tire tread for analysis and comparison with a tire taken directly from the supplier's stock.
-The sampling procedures will follow those for fuel sampling, see Article 29.7 for details.
+At his absolute discretion, the Technical Delegate may enforce parc fermé conditions on tires at any time.
+To ensure that tires have not been treated, or modified, samples may be taken from the tire tread for analysis and comparison with a tire taken directly from the supplier's stock.

-- A set of tires is considered to be comprised of two front and two rear tires.
-According to the number of races per Event, unless otherwise specified by SCCA Pro Racing, each driver may use for qualifying and races no more than: - a) one and a half sets of new dry-weather tires for an Event counting 2 races - b) one and a half sets of new wet-weather tires for an Event counting 2 races - c) two sets of new dry weather tires for an Event counting 3 or 4 races - d) two sets of new wet weather tires for an Event counting 3 or 4 races
+- 24.5 A set of tires is considered to be comprised of two front and two rear tires.
+According to the number of races per Event, unless otherwise specified by the Championship, each driver may use for qualifying and races no more than: - a) one and a half sets of new dry-weather tires for an Event counting 1 or 2 races - b) two sets of new dry weather tires for an Event counting 3 or 4 races